hhd-dev/hhd/readme.md

 ```

 You can also install the Decky plugin.
+Having Decky installed is a prerequisite ([instructions](https://github.com/SteamDeckHomebrew/decky-loader#-installation)).
 ```bash
 curl -L https://github.com/hhd-dev/hhd-decky/raw/main/install.sh | sh
 ```

 Then, reboot and go to [hhd.dev](https://hhd.dev) to configure or read more in
 the [configuration section](#configuration).

+> Before creating an issue, make sure you are using the latest Handheld Daemon
+> version and that you read the extra information for each setting in
+> either [hhd.dev](https://hhd.dev) or the `state.yml` file.
+>
+> The context is required to understand what each setting does and is
+> not included in the current version of the Decky Plugin
+> due to UI limitations.

 #### Using an older version
 If you find any issues with the latest version of Handheld Daemon